OpenLocalizationOrg/hyperV/includes/storsimple-change-data-encryption-key.md

 <!--author=SharS last changed: 12/01/15-->

-### Step 1: Authorize a device to change the service data encryption key in the Management Portal
+### Step 1: Authorize a device to change the service data encryption key in the Azure classic portal

 Typically, the device administrator will request that the service administrator authorize a device to change service data encryption keys.
 The service administrator will then authorize the device to change the key.